 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
-The Board of Trustees has formally met 3 times during the year.
-The Board of Trustees met less than 6 times due to the clearly established committees of Trustees who can deal with specific areas of responsibility following robust terms of reference.

-Attendance during the year at meetings of the Board of Board of Trustees' was as follows:
+The Board of Trustees has formally met 6 times during the year.
+Attendance during the year at meetings of the Board of Trustees was as follows: